1905

 Picasso arrives in Paris at the time when a new steward nicknamed Frédé organizes evenings in this cabaret during which poets, comedians and artists from Montmartre play music, sing, recite poems, chat with conviviality.
 Frédé plays guitar and cello.

 Au Lapin Agile is an oil on canvas 100 x 100 cm painted by Picasso in 1905 on a commission from Frédé.
 Pablo prepares it in the graphic style of Toulouse-Lautrec's posters, without any style link either with the blue period or with the pink period.
-It was sold for $ 41M including premium by Sotheby's on November 27, 1989.
+It was sold for $ 41M by Sotheby's on November 27, 1989.

 The couple in the foreground, seated in front of glasses of wine, is made up of Picasso dressed as a Harlequin and of Germaine, the woman who had rejected Casagemas but was probably Pablo's mistress throughout the blue period.
 Behind them, Frédé plays the guitar.